rgmining/synthetic/_sources/scripts.rst.txt

 algorithm.

 It runs a given algorithm and outputs DCG score for each :math:`k` in 1 to 57.

+Some algorithm requires a set of parameters.
+For example, feagle requires parameter `epsilon`.
+Argument `param` specifies those parameters, and if you want to set 0.1 to the `epsilon`, pass `epsilon=0.1` via the argument.

+If a file name is given via `--plot` flag, a nDCG curve will be plotted and stored in the file.

 The formal usage of this sub command is